 T cells can only recognise antigens when they are displayed on cell surfaces.
-This is carried out by Antigen-presenting cells (APCs), the most important of which are dendritic cells, B cells and macrophages.
-APCs digest proteins they encounter and display peptide fragments from them on their surfaces for another immune cell to recognise.
+This is carried out by Antigen-presenting cells (APCs), the most important of which are dendritic cells, B cells, and macrophages.
+APCs can digest proteins they encounter and display peptide fragments from them on their surfaces for other immune cells to recognise.

 This process of antigen presentation allows T cells to “see” what proteins are present in the body and to form an adaptive immune response against them.
-In this article we shall discuss how antigens are processed, presented, and the recognised by T cells.
+In this article, we shall discuss antigen processing, presentation, and recognition by T cells.

 Antigens are delivered to the surface of APCs by Major Histocompatibility Complex (MHC) molecules.
 Different MHC molecules can bind different peptides.
-The MHCs are highly polygenic and polymorphic which equips us to recognise a vast array of different antigens we might encounter.
+The MHC is highly polygenic and polymorphic which equips us to recognise a vast array of different antigens we might encounter.
 There are different classes of MHC, which have different functions:

 - MHC class I molecules are found on all nucleated cells (not just professional APCs) and typically present intracellular antigens such as viruses.

 - MHC class II molecules are only found on APCs and typically present extracellular antigens such as bacteria.

 This is logical because should a virus be inside a cell of any type, the immune system needs to be able to respond to it.
 This also explains why pathogens inside human red blood cells (which are non-nucleated) can be difficult for the immune system to find, such as in malaria.

 Whilst this is the general rule, in cross-presentation extracellular antigens can be presented by MHC class I, and in autophagy intracellular antigens can be presented by MHC class II.

 Before an antigen can be presented, it must first be processed.
 Processing transforms proteins into antigenic peptides.